IIIF/api/source/api/auth/0.9/index.md

  * Care is required to implement this specification in a way that does not expose credentials thus compromising the security of the resources intended to be protected, or other resources within the same security domain.
  * Services using authentication should use HTTPS, and thus clients should also be run from pages served via HTTPS.
- * Implementations must not reuse the access cookie value as the access token value, as it could be copied across domains when the access token is obtained from a malicious client.
+ * Implementations must not reuse the access cookie value as the access token value, as it could be copied across domains if the access token were to be obtained from a malicious client.

-This response _MUST NOT_ include a `WWW-Authenticate` header, and if basic authentication is required, then it _MUST_ be delivered from a different URI listed in the `@id` field of the access cookie service description.

-Multiple auth services: External then Kiosk then Clickthrough/Login

-(how much of [implementation notes][tmp-impl] could go here?)
+ * _further notes here_

 ### B. Versioning